sing-group/aibench-project/docs/source/customizing.rst

             };
          }

-         // use the default behaviour for the other ports return super.getParamProvider(port, arg1, arg2);
+         // use the default behavior for the other ports return super.getParamProvider(port, arg1, arg2);
      }
   }